Strategies and performance of the CMS silicon tracker alignment during LHC Run 2: General concepts of alignment

-This $\chi^2$ can potentially have millions of parameters.
+With both track and alignment parameters, the $\chi^2$ can potentially include millions of parameters.
 To still be able to minimize it in that case, given an approximate set of alignment parameters $\mathbf{p_0}$ and the corresponding track parameters $\mathbf{q_0}$, we can first linearize the prediction term~$f$ in the $\chi^2$: \begin{linenomath} \ifthenelse{\boolean{cms@external}} {

 } {